NobodyForNothing/elitebook-conf/README.md

 # Notebook setup

-Linux software and configs that run on a normal alpine linux install
+Linux desktop software and configs that run on a normal alpine linux install.
+Target user account: rrausch

 ## Software